Description

 Common Concerns Answered

-Is this cable more expensive than general-purpose wire?
+Is this cable as durable as more expensive options?

-While Ancor's Triplex Cable may have a higher initial cost than non-marine specific wires, its specialized construction offers superior durability, flexibility, and resistance to harsh marine conditions, leading to greater long-term value and safety.
+While Ancor's Triplex Cable may have a higher initial cost than non-marine specific cables, its specialized construction, including proprietary insulation and Type 3/Class K stranding, provides demonstrably superior durability and resistance to the harsh marine environment, ensuring long-term safety and reliability that justifies the investment.

 Frequently Asked Questions